stfc-dylan03/ReactScheduler/README.md

 This allows for much faster development which is extremely beneficial.

+Due to the tech stack being relatively simple, hot reload works seamlessley (except when there are build errors, then hot reload pauses until these errors are resolved).
+However, when more complex technologies and languages are introduced there is a possibility of hot reload no longer working, or at least not as well/efficiently.

 <!-- MARKDOWN LINKS & IMAGES -->
 [Next.js]: https://img.shields.io/badge/next.js-000000?style=for-the-badge&logo=nextdotjs&logoColor=white
 [Next-url]: https://nextjs.org/